 To achieve the national strategic outcome of more compact growth and vibrant liveable cities, we must offer a greater range of options for both owner occupiers and renters in cities, at all income levels.
-A key focus of Housing for All is to ensure that those who wish to purchase a home, have sufficient location choice.
+A key focus of Housing for All and the new Programme for Government aims to ensure that those who wish to purchase a home, have sufficient location choice.
 This is particularly the case for the core areas of our cities, towns and villages.